bitrise-io/devcenter/_articles/team-management/organizations/creating-org.md

 1. In the pop-up window, enter the name and the billing email of your organization, and click `Create`.

-    !!! note "Invoices"
+    {% include message_box.html type="note" title="Invoices" content="
 By default, your invoices will be sent to the billing email you set here.
+"%}

     ![Screenshot](/img/team-management/organization/name-email-org.png)